 If something were to go wrong, the advantage of completing and moving on any other weekday but Friday is that your solicitor will be in the next day to help resolve problems.

-Fridays are also the peak time for convenyancing fraud.
+Fridays are also the peak time for conveyancing fraud.
 Known as Friday afternoon fraud this is a scam that targets solicitors’ email accounts.
 Criminals hack into conveyancing solicitor’s emails and diver client funds.
 They target Friday afternoons as this is when the most completions take place, and it gives them the weekend to avoid detection.
-In 2016 Friday afternoon fraud stole at least £7m.
+In 2016, Friday afternoon fraud stole at least £7m.
 Find out how to protect your property transaction from fraud.

 If there is a problem with your new home, it could prove difficult or expensive to hire a tradesman to come and fix it on a Friday afternoon or over the weekend.